Lakeshore Flood Warning strands vehicles, causes damage Saturday

 “My husband has talked to a couple of neighbors who are terrified and checking their basement every 30 minutes,” Mican said. “(To) make sure there’s no flooding.”

-South Drive Drive is closed between 67th and 69th Street as crews are working to fix manhole covers to get water into sewer systems.
+South Drive Drive was closed Saturday between 67th and 69th Street as crews worked to fix manhole covers to get water into sewer systems.

+On Sunday, a sinkhole opened up at the end of 73rd Street near the lake.